Florida State vs. Syracuse NCAA Football Odds, Plays and Insights | October 2, 2021

 - The Seminoles have yet to cover the spread this season when favored by 4.5 points or more.

-- Florida State's games this year have gone over the total in one out of four opportunities (25%).
+- Florida State's games this year have hit the over on one of four set point totals (25%).

-- When Florida State scores more than 17.8 points, it is 1-1 against the spread and 0-2 overall.
+- Florida State is 1-1 against the spread and 0-2 overall this season when the team notches more than 17.8 points.

-- In games that Florida State piles up more than 261.3 yards, the team is 1-3 against the spread and 0-4 overall.
+- Florida State is 1-3 against the spread and 0-4 overall when the team amasses over 261.3 yards.

-- The Seminoles have turned the ball over 11 times this season, eight more turnovers than the Orange have forced (3).

 - Find the latest spread and moneyline odds for Florida State at SISportsbook.